microsoft/WindowsAppSDK-Samples/README.md

 #### User Interface and Input
 - [Windowing](Samples/Windowing): This sample demonstrates how to manage app windows using the Windowing APIs.
 - [XAML Controls Gallery](https://github.com/microsoft/Xaml-Controls-Gallery/tree/winui3): This is a sample app that showcases all of the WinUI 3 controls in action.
+- [Dynamic Dependencies](Samples/DynamicDependencies): These samples demonstrate how to use the Windows App SDK in applications that are not deployed using MSIX packaging.

 ## Requirements